JonahKember/MA-Thesis/Connector_Hubs.md

 In large-scale functional networks, connector hubs are crucial to cognition.
 The ability of connector hubs to ‘tune’ their within-module connections (that is, strengthen or weaken the connections they share with other nodes in their module) is thought to be a fundamental mechanism used by the brain for the integration of information between modules.
 This power that connector hubs hold in influencing the modularity, and exchange of information in the entire network is what led Bertolero et al. (2018) to describe them as potential “conductors of the brain’s neural symphony”.
 By tuning their within-module connections, connector hubs effectively gate the transfer of information between modules.

 This importance is a double-edged sword, however.
-When connector hubs are damaged, or when the topology of a functional network is such that no connector hubs exist, networks are inefficient in their ability to influence the level of within- and between-module communication (inefficieint in the sense that they require more edges to be changed for the same change in modularity).
+When connector hubs are damaged, or when the topology of a functional network is such that no connector hubs exist, networks are inefficient in their ability to influence the level of within- and between-module communication (inefficient in the sense that they require more edges to be changed for the same change in modularity).
 When this occurs, wide-spread cognitive impairments can arise.

 Recently, research by Hiller & Fiebach (2019) found that the level of integration between modules in intrinsic brain networks, captured through resting-state fMRI, is reduced in those with attention-deficit/hyperactivity disorder.
-Given the fundamental mechanism described by Bertolero et al. (2018), this lack of integration might arise from an inability of connector hubs to influence the modularity and communication between modules of the global network.
+Given the fundamental mechanism described by Bertolero et al. (2018), this lack of integration might arise from an inability of connector hubs to influence the modularity of the entire network.

-If so, we should find a relationship between the ability connector hubs have in influencing network modularity, and ADHD symptoms severity.
-Sucha relationship would provide associative evidence that weak connector hubs are to blame for the lack of integration between modules in the intrinsically connected functional brain networks found in those with ADHD.
+If so, we should find a relationship between the ability connector hubs have in influencing network modularity and ADHD symptom severity.
+Such a relationship would provide associative evidence that weak connector hubs are to blame for the lack of integration between modules in the intrinsically connected functional brain networks found in those with ADHD.

 ### Identifying and Characterizing Connector Hubs
-To identify connector hubs, we need to quantify their two defining properties: the diversity of their connections amongst different modules, and their high number of within-module connections.
+To identify connector hubs, we need to quantify their two defining properties: the diversity of their connections amongst different modules, and their number of within-module connections.
 To do so, we’ll use the participation coefficient and the within-module degree, respectively.

 #### Participation Coefficient
 The participation coefficient measures a node’s tendency to distribute its connections evenly between modules, and is measured as follows: